 Nortons Brewing Company

 Direct me to a brewery with a fantastic food menu and there’s not much else I need.
 In Wichita, that’s Nortons Brewing Company.
-On my first night in Wichita I grabbed dinner at the taproom bar and loved experiencing a little slice of the city.
+When I visited Wichita, I grabbed dinner at the taproom bar and loved experiencing a little slice of the city.

 Located in the Oldtown neighborhood of Wichita, Norton’s Brewing Company includes a large taproom and enclosed patio with porch swings, yard games, and more.
 Seated in the busy taproom at the bar, I tried to order the charcuterie board only to discover they were out for the evening.
 That ended up being the best disappointment ever.
 Because of it, I got to experience the best spinach artichoke dip I’ve ever had.
 I paired my newfound favorite dish with a flight of Nortons Brewing Company’s craft beers.
 While I’m usually more of a dark beer girl, Nortons’ Cool Water Sammich—a watermelon mint gose—was my surprise favorite.
 This minty beer was the perfect summer sipper and left me wanting more immediately.

 Nortons Brewing Company, 125 N. St Francis in Wichita, Kansas